 This studio course is designed to introduce students to creating sculpture in metal.
 The processes of metal fabrication are utilized as students create a series of sculptures expressing a theme.
 Students learn how to cut, bend and weld metal in the creation of sculptural forms.
 Processes such as MIG welding, TIG welding, oxygen/Acetylene applications and brazing are covered.
-Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time.
-May be repeated for credit as ART 3710. Δ Artistic Expression
+Students should expect and plan to spend additional time working on their projects each week outside of scheduled class time. Δ Artistic Expression